wamta26/WAMTA26.github.io/submission.md

 <div class="text-info">Submission of abstracts and posters:</div>

 Submitted talks are 20 minutes (15 minutes presentation and 5 minutes for questions).
-Please use EasyChair for your submissing.
+Please use EasyChair for your submission.
 The submission should not exceed 500 words and should not include references.
-Please indicate by the topic if you are submititng a poster or talk.
+Please indicate by the topic if you are submitting a poster or talk.

 To submit your abstract, please follow below link to the submission site: